ishikap01/ScholarEase-/README.md

-# ScholarEase-
+# ScholarEase - Scholarship Database management System

-Scholarship Database Management System
+Made with Flask and MySQL